 Documentation requirements are different from one stage of the product development life cycle to another.
 They also differ in terms of the stakeholders involved and the origin and recipient of the information.
 The following are the general categories of documentation based on source and recipient.

 Documentation from executives to frame product management

-Product management documentation traditionally begins with the individuals that plan and conceptualize a product and the resources needed to develop it.
+Product management documentation usually begins with the individuals that plan and conceptualize a product and the resources needed to develop it.
 Product development strategy and product portfolio maps are most important in this stage.

 Product Development Strategy

 A product development strategy is a subset of corporate strategy that ensures product offerings are customer-centric, profitable, and competitive.
 Product development strategy does not only involve new products.
 It can also be used to optimize existing products for current customers.
 It may also cover making new products or adding new features to target adjacent customers.
-Finally, product development strategy is also used in inventions that cater to markets that do not yet exist.
+Finally, product development strategy is also used to identify inventions that cater to markets that do not yet exist.

 Product Portfolio Maps

 Product development projects involve incremental improvements to existing products or entirely new products.
 Specifically, products may be organized based on the following categories: